Profile

 📦 Storage

-• Store the onions in an airtight container in the fridge for up to 3 days.
+• Store the pearl onions in an airtight container in the fridge, where they’ll keep fresh for up to three days.

-• Avoid freezing, as it may affect their texture.
+• Avoid freezing as it can affect their softness and overall quality.

 🍷 Pairing